Lifting stone: Lundstrom Stones

 At the Loon Mountain Highland Games in New Hampshire, there's a popular farmers walk event with a pair of stones which weigh 124.5 kg and 106 kg respectively for a combined weight of 230.5 kg.
 It was originated in 1983 and pioneered by stone-lifter John Lundstrom.
 In 2015, Iceland's Hafþór Júlíus Björnsson competed against the Highland games specialists and carried the stones for 42.93 m.

 Jón Páll Sigmarsson Stone

 A bulky, sharp and triangularly shaped stone weighing 221 kg named after Jón Páll Sigmarsson which is kept in New Hampshire, and used in some New England Highland Games.
 Like the Húsafell Stone, it is to be lifted onto the chest and carried for maximum distance.
 The Icelandic phrase 'Þetta er ekkert mál fyrir Jón Páll!' is inscribed in the stone.

 Odd Haugen's Tombstone

 Norwegian Strongman Odd Haugen was gifted with a 186 kg oval shaped stone on his 58th birthday and since has featured at the Arnold Strongman Classic a number of times in the Stone to Shoulder event.
 In 2019, Poland's Mateusz Kieliszkowski performed 5 repetitions.

-Only 8 men in history (Jesse Marunde, Martins Licis, Mateusz Kieliszkowski, Mikhail Shivlyakov, Hafþór Júlíus Björnsson, Matjaz Belsak, Bobby Thompson and Oleksii Novikov) have lifted this stone to their shoulder.
+Only 13 men in history (Jesse Marunde, Martins Licis, Mateusz Kieliszkowski, Mikhail Shivlyakov, Hafþór Júlíus Björnsson, Matjaz Belsak, Bobby Thompson, Oleksii Novikov, Bryce Johnson, Thomas Evans, Trey Mitchell, Austin Andrade and Mitchell Hooper have lifted this stone to their shoulder.